JosephusPaye/stash/README.md

   // Wait 5 minutes for `maxAge` to expire await timeout(fiveMinutes);

-  // With the cache expired, the next call will make a request and return fresh data (which will be cached) const newData = await fetchData(url, fiveMinutes);
+  // With the cache expired, the next call will make a request and return fresh data (which will then be cached) const newData = await fetchData(url, fiveMinutes);
   console.log(data !== sameData); // true
 }